dustin-ruetz/web-devdeps/README.md

 1. Run `npm login` and authenticate via the browser.
 1. Run `npm unpublish web-devdeps@VERSION` to unpublish the `rc` version.
-1. Run `pnpm view web-devdeps versions` and visit the [npm Versions][npm-web-devdeps-versions] page to confirm that it was unpublished.
+1. Run `pnpm view web-devdeps versions` and/or visit the [npm Versions][npm-web-devdeps-versions] page to confirm that it was unpublished.
 1. Delete its entry from the [GitHub Releases](https://github.com/dustin-ruetz/web-devdeps/releases) page.

 [kcd-scripts]: https://github.com/kentcdodds/kcd-scripts